Irredentism: Definition and etymology

-The term irredentism was coined from the Italian phrase Italia irredenta (unredeemed Italy).
+The term irredentism was coined from the Italian phrase Italia irredenta (literally, 'unredeemed Italy').
 This phrase originally referred to territory in Austria-Hungary that was mostly or partly inhabited by ethnic Italians.
 In particular, it applies to Trentino and Trieste, but also Gorizia, Istria, Fiume, and Dalmatia during the 19th and early 20th centuries.
-Irredentist projects often use the term "Greater" to label the desired outcome of their expansion, as in "Greater Serbia" or "Greater Russia".
+Irredentist projects often use the term Greater to label the desired outcome of their expansion, as in Greater Serbia or Greater Russia.

 Irredentism is often understood as the claim that territories belonging to one state should be incorporated into another state because their population is ethnically similar or because it historically belonged to the other state before.
 Many definitions of irredentism have been proposed to give a more precise formulation.
 Despite a wide overlap concerning its general features, there is no consensus about its exact characterization.
 The disagreements matter for evaluating whether irredentism was the cause of war which is difficult in many cases and different definitions often lead to opposite conclusions.

 There is wide consensus that irredentism is a form of territorial dispute involving the attempt to annex territories belonging to a neighboring state.
 However, not all such attempts constitute forms of irredentism and there is no academic consensus on precisely what other features need to be present.
 This concerns disagreements about who claims the territory, for what reasons they do so, and how much territory is claimed.
 Most scholars define irredentism as a claim made by one state on the territory of another state.
-In this regard, there are three essential entities to irredentism: (1) an irredentist state or parent state, (2) a neighboring host state or target state, and (3) the disputed territory belonging to the host state, often referred to as irredenta.
+In this regard, there are three essential entities to irredentism: an irredentist state or parent state, a neighboring host state or target state, and the disputed territory belonging to the host state, often referred to as irredenta.
 According to this definition, popular movements demanding territorial change by non-state actors do not count as irredentist in the strict sense.
 A different definition characterizes irredentism as the attempt of an ethnic minority to break away and join their "real" motherland even though this minority is a non-state actor.